 - ½ cup plus 2 tablespoons dark brown sugar

-- 1 heaping tablespoon heaping tablespoon of cornstarch mixed with 1.5 tablespoons of water
+- 1 rounded tablespoon cornstarch mixed with 1.5 tablespoons of water

 - ½ teaspoon pure vanilla extract